eainarafatasif/eainarafatasif/README.md

 Hi 👋 My name is Yasin arafat
 =============================

-Linux System Administrator | DevOps
+Linux System Administrator | DevOps Engineer
 -----------------------------------

 Experienced Linux System Administrator and DevOps professional with expertise in managing and automating server environments.
 Skilled in deploying, monitoring, and optimizing systems for high availability and performance.
 Proficient in CI/CD pipelines, cloud services, and infrastructure as code, ensuring seamless operations and efficient workflows across development and production environments.